alisw/alisw.github.io/infrastructure-publisher.markdown

 ### CVMFS

-Packages published on CVMFS can be configured from [https://github.com/alisw/ali-bot/tree/master/publish/aliPublish.conf]().
+Packages published on CVMFS can be configured via the [aliPublish.conf](https://github.com/alisw/ali-bot/blob/master/publish/aliPublish.conf) file.
 Apart from having your changes in master, no further action is required.

 ### RPMS